 - you are carrying too much weight

-- Your physical fitness is affects by a medical problem
+- Your physical fitness is affected by a medical problem

-Ideally I would hope it is for the first reason but no-one can avoid the recent press about Covid-19 and obesity.
-We don’t want to become obese but even carrying a extra stone (14 pounds) or 6.4Kg can make a difference.
+Ideally, I would hope it is for the first reason but no one can avoid the recent press about Covid-19 and obesity.
+We don’t want to become obese but even carrying an extra stone (14 pounds) or 6.4Kg can make a difference.
 Going to a gym to exercise needs a bit of responsibility.
 Look at your family history to see if anyone had a medical problem.
 Worse still has anyone has died because of a medical problem?
 We have heart valve problems in my family.
 I had my GP check my heart.
-You never know and once you get past 40 years of age you are into cardiac territory.
+You never know and once you get past 40 years of age you are into the cardiac territory.
 Even slim and fit people drop down dead!

 What needs checking?

 Blood pressure (BP) is a great way to check our health.
-The heart is a pump and so it forces blood around the body.
+The heart is a pump and so it forces the blood around the body.
 It needs to be pretty high to do this.
 This is called systolic pressure.
-This value is the higher value of 2 measurements.
+This value is the higher value of the 2 measurements.
 The heart relaxes for a bit and the pressure drops and so there is a second pressure.
 This is called diastolic pressure.
 If we know both pressure values we can say something about your status.
-120/60 is value we learn in training, but it is not as simple as that.
+120/60 is the value we learn in training, but it is not as simple as that.
 We prefer to use ranges.
 At 64 my pressure was 141/88 at 8.30 this morning when I had walked upstairs and down.
 The pulse was 60.
-I went to the gym for a 45 minute work at 9.15am and remeasured my BP at 124/85 with a pulse of 68.
-So exercises modifies the blood pressure and of course pushes the heart rate (pulse) up.
+I went to the gym for a 45-minute work at 9.15 am and remeasured my BP at 124/85 with a pulse of 68.
+So exercises modify the blood pressure and push the heart rate (pulse) up.